livarb/vefa-portal/content/peppol/announcement/2017-03-16-problems-with-elma.md

 +++

+This announcement will be updated as soon as we have new information.

+**Update 12:44 CET:** We've traced this to be related to authentication in the SML application.
+CEF is working to fix this issue.

-We are experiencing problems with ELMA related to administration of SML.
+**Initial 10:50 CET:** We are experiencing problems with ELMA related to administration of SML.

 Functionality affected: